Riccorl/transformers-embedder/README.md

         model_name: str,
         subtoken_pooling: str = "first",
         output_layer: str = "last",
-        fine_tune: bool = False,
+        fine_tune: bool = True,
     )
 ```

 ### Tokenizer

 The `Tokenizer` class provides the `tokenize` method to preprocess the input for the `TransformerEmbedder` layer.
 You
-can pass raw sentences, already tokenized sentences and sentences in batch.
+can pass raw sentences, pre-tokenized sentences and sentences in batch.
 It will preprocess them returning a dictionary
 with the inputs for the model.
 By passing `return_tensor=True` it will return the inputs as `torch.Tensor`.

 By default, if you pass text (or batch) as strings, it splits them on spaces